Bound by Corruption by BelovedStranger

 AUTHOR'S NOTE:

 THE MILES FLEW by beneath them, and not once did the girl move to look where they were heading, didn’t separate from him even an inch.
 Sesshomaru didn’t mind.
-He relished this closeness, except for her infernal tears.
+He relished this closeness—if not for her infernal tears.

-Her sorrow for the warlord maddened him, causing his vision to bleed crimson.
+Her sorrow for the warlord maddened him until his vision bled crimson.
 He still couldn’t believe she’d chosen the ningen filth over him.
 Onigumo had murdered her family, her friends, and burned her world to the ground.
 And still, she’d gone with the vermin, helped him.

 What matter of creature was she?